 Is there a fee to take the test?

 You can pay as you go with the GED® test.
 This means you can pay for each subject individually or when you are ready to test.
 In Illinois the fee is $30.00 per content module ($120.00 total).

 In addition to the four High School Equivalency (GED)® subject tests, Illinois residents are required to satisfactorily pass an examination on American patriotism and the principles of representative government as enunciated in the American Declaration of Independence, the Constitution of the United States of America, and the Constitution of the State of Illinois, as well as the proper use and display of the American Flag as provided by 105 ILCS 5/27-3 of the Illinois Compiled Statutes-School Code.

 - Provide to the McHenry County Regional Office of Education, proof of having passed the Illinois and U.S. Constitution tests in the form of a letter from the high school stating that the applicant has passed the tests, or,

 - Pass the Illinois and U.S. Constitution tests as part of the GED certification process.
 Illinois and U.S. Constitution tests may be taken at any time at McHenry County College, at least an hour and a half prior to closing.

 AFTER THE HIGH SCHOOL EQUIVALENCY (GED)® TEST

 Once you have passed the High School Equivalency (GED)® test and the Constitution Test as required by Illinois Compiled Statutes-School Code (105 ILCS 5/27-3), you should contact the Regional Office of Education (ROE) for the county in which you reside to request your Illinois High School Equivalency Certificate and Official Transcript.
 For McHenry County there is a request form at the top of this page.
-The fee to obtain a certificate is $10 and $8 for an official transcript.
+The fee to obtain a certificate and an official transcript is $10 each.